-Now you will hear the talk again.
-R1
+R1 Now you will hear the talk again.

-That is the end of Part Three and of the test.
-R1
+R1 That is the end of Part Three and of the test.

 In a moment your teacher will stop the tape and collect your papers.
-Please check have written your Centre number, candidate number and your name on the front o question paper.
+Please check that you have written your Centre number, candidate number and your name on the front of your question paper.
 Remember, you must not talk until all the papers have been collected.

-R1 Teacher, the tape should now be stopped and all the papers collected.
+R1

+Teacher, the tape should now be stopped and all the papers collected.
 Thank you everyone.